Enabling Distributed Tracing

 OTLP/gRPC endpoint

-• Endpoint—Enter the host:port information for where the exporter will send the trace information using the protocol (HTTP or gRPC) supported by the observability backend.
-Refer to the documentation for your chosen observability backend for endpoint information and protocol support.
+• Endpoint—Enter the host:port information for where the exporter sends the trace information using the protocol (HTTP or gRPC).
+See the documentation for your chosen observability backend for endpoint information and protocol support.

 • Header—Enter the credentials required by your observability backend to send them your tracing data.